What to Do After a Car Accident in North Carolina

 A car accident is one of the most traumatic events you can experience.
 Even the most ordinary trip to the grocery store can turn into a life-altering event in just a few moments.
 After a crash, there will be issues that you have to address.
 Maybe you were injured, and you now have medical bills.
 Perhaps your vehicle needs to be repaired.
 You could be wondering whether you or anyone else is legally responsible for the collision, and whether you should hire a car accident lawyer.

 After ensuring your safety and initially being treated for your injuries, finding a good lawyer is one of the best courses of action you can take following a car accident.
-Contact Randall & Stump, PLLC if you’ve been involved in a crash in the Charlotte area.
+Contact Randall & Stump, Criminal Defense Attorneys if you’ve been involved in a crash in the Charlotte area.
 We understand the process of rebuilding your life while recovering from injuries you suffered during a crash.
 Our attorneys can work with you during every step of the process to provide the answers you need.

 In North Carolina, You Must Stop After a Car Accident